SpektraSystems/Microsoft-Cloud-Workshop/linux-lift-and-shift/Readme.md

 # Notes to Instructors / Proctors

-* For Exercise 1, users should navigate to the **ODL_lift-shift-xxxxx-02** resource group and use the already deployed resources
+* For Exercise 1, users should navigate to the **ODL_lift-shift-xxxxx-OsTicketOnPrem** resource group and use the already deployed resources

-* For Exercise 2 Task 1 and 2, users should use the **ODL_lift-shift-xxxxx-03** resource group and use the already deployed resources
+* For Exercise 2 Task 1 and 2, users should use the **ODL_lift-shift-xxxxx-OsTicketMySQLVM** resource group and use the already deployed resources

-* For Exercise 2 Task 3, 4 and 5, users should use the **ODL_lift-shift-xxxxx-04** resource group and use the already deployed resources
+* For Exercise 2 Task 3, 4 and 5, users should use the **ODL_lift-shift-xxxxx-OsTicketVMSSRG** resource group and use the already deployed resources

-* For Exercise 3, users should use the **ODL_lift-shift-xxxxx-05** resource group and use the already deployed resources
+* For Exercise 3, users should use the **ODL_lift-shift-xxxxx-OsTicketPaaSRG** resource group and use the already deployed resources

 # Help and Support